 Do Smart Toilets Increase Electricity Bills Significantly?

 In most homes, a smart toilet’s power use is similar to running a few low-wattage appliances.
-Compared to items like dryers or electric ovens, the energy draw is relatively small.
+Compared to items like dryers or ovens, the energy draw is relatively small.
+If you want a low-power consumption toilet, you can look for models with eco features or timers.

 Factors affecting power consumption: